onap/oom-platform-cert-service/certService/README.md

 # Cert service

 ### For developers
-    * AAF Cert Service is a Spring Boot application
+    * AAF Cert Service Api is a Spring Boot application
     * Code style
         Use Google code formatter in your IDE.
         For IntelliJ use [https://plugins.jetbrains.com/plugin/8527-google-java-format]